kawu/partage/README.md

 #### Output representation

-You can retrieve the parsed trees instead of the selected supertags and dependency heads using the `-p` option:
+You can retrieve the parsed (derived) trees instead of the selected supertags and dependency heads using the `-p` option:

     partage astar -i test.tsv -p

-If you want to have a look at the derivation trees, use `-v` (`--verbose`):

-    partage astar -i test.tsv -v
+You can also use `-v` (`--verbosity`) to get additional information on the resulting parses, such as their weights (`-v 1`) or the corresponding derivation trees (`-v 2`).

 #### Start symbol

 The `-s` option allows to specify the start symbol, i.e., the label of the root of the resulting parse, e.g.:

     partage astar -i test.tsv -s SENT